Update on the treatment of FIP with antiviral drugs in 2025 (Bova)

 According to Epaminondas, caseload data for most of the second half of the year, based on clinic surveys, should be available soon.

-dr. J. Scott Weese, an infectious disease veterinarian at the Ontario Veterinary College at the University of Guelph, said in an email to VIN News that the epidemiology of the outbreak is not well described, adding that it is "a common problem in field studies where the information is piecemeal and often unofficial".
+Dr. J. Scott Weese, an infectious disease veterinarian at the Ontario Veterinary College at the University of Guelph, said in an email to VIN News that the epidemiology of the outbreak is not well described, adding that it is "a common problem in field studies where information is piecemeal and often anecdotal."

 According to Weese, the number of cases confirmed by PCR - 165 - is very small, especially for a country with a lot of feral cats.
 He also said that the rate of diagnosis based on questionnaires begs the question: Are more diagnoses due to a significant increase in the disease, a significant increase in testing, or both?

-“There appears to be an increase in the incidence of FIP in Cyprus.
+"There appears to be an increase in FIP in Cyprus.
 It's hard to say by how much," he said.
-"When there is more discussion and awareness increases, there are also more diagnoses of an endemic disease that may have been there all along, but was just ignored.
-Often times these are combined situations where there is a real increase or a small local clustering, but the increased discussion and testing leads to an overestimation of the rate of change.”
+"As there is more discussion and awareness, there are also more diagnoses of an endemic disease that may have been there all along, just ignored.
+Often times these are mixed situations where there is a real increase or a small local cluster, but the increased discussion and testing leads to an overestimation of the rate of change."

 Introducing FCoV-23